 How to heal fear of abandonment?

-Fear of abandonment can have a negative impact on your relationships.
+Fear of abandonment can hurt your relationships.
 But there are things you can do to minimize those fears.
 When fear of abandonment is part of a broader personality disorder, it can be successfully treated with medications and psychotherapy.

 Do I have fear of abandonment?